henryli12/Birp-Converter/README.md

 # Birp-Converter
-A tool thet convert image data between the PGM ("Portable Gray Map") format and a non-standard birp format that represents the pixel rasters using a variant of a data structure called binary decision diagrams (BDDs).
+A tool that convert image data between the PGM ("Portable Gray Map") format and a non-standard birp format that represents the pixel rasters using a variant of a data structure called binary decision diagrams (BDDs).

 ## Compiling